ambitioninc/ambition-python-template/README.rst

 Go to github.com and:

-* Create the initial public repository with nothing (i.e. no README, no LICENSE , etc).
+* Create the initial public repository with nothing (i.e. no README, no LICENSE, etc).
 * Put a description.

 After the repo has been created, go back to your base folder in your project